MadeByMike/supermaya/site/posts/getting-started.md

 ## Critical CSS

-Sypermaya is capable of generating criticalCSS although this is turned off by default for performance reasons.
+Supermaya is capable of generating criticalCSS although this is turned off by default for performance reasons.
 You can turn this feature on by modifying:

 ```
 site/_data/site.js